The Ref: Box office

 The film opened on March 11, 1994, with its widest release in 861 theaters.
 Its total gross at the domestic box office was only $11,439,193, after coming in at #4 opening weekend, behind Guarding Tess, Lightning Jack and Ace Ventura: Pet Detective.

 Leary blamed the film's poor box office performance on the studio's method of marketing, as they released the film in early spring rather than the holiday season and also chose to center his MTV-style persona in trailers and TV spots.
 "They did me like the MTV guy.
 And they shortchanged what the movie was all about," he said.
 Leary made fun of himself in a humorous article written for a 1995 issue of Playboy where he pretends to interview Pope John Paul II.
-Leary asks the Pope if he has seen The Ref, and the Pope responds that he was told it was very vulgar, as evident by its unpopularity.
+Leary asked the Pope if he had seen The Ref, and the Pope responded that he was told it was very vulgar, as evident by its unpopularity.